MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-7.0.0/create-azure-service-principal-azureps.md

 $sp = New-AzADServicePrincipal -DisplayName ServicePrincipalName
 ```

-The returned object contains the `Secret` member, which is a `SecureString` containing the generated
+The returned object contains the `PasswordCredentials.SecretText` property containing the generated
 password.
 Make sure that you store this value somewhere secure to authenticate with the service
 principal.
 Its value _won't_ be displayed in the console output.
 If you lose the password,
 [reset the service principal credentials](#reset-credentials).